PeppeDiStefano/Wordle-3.0/README.md

 # Wordle-3.0
-class project corso di Reti di calcolatori e Laboratorio AA 2022/23
+Class project corso di Reti di calcolatori e Laboratorio AA 2022/23.
+More information can be found in the attached relation.